agrc/gis.utah.gov/_posts/2020-06-15-the-role-of-gis-during-a-pandemic-why-the-where-is-so-important-for-the-coronavirus.md

 ### 2) GIS helps people navigate through complicated layers of information.
 {: .text-left}

 GIS, by its very nature, helps people make sense of complicated information.
-With a quick glance at the [AGRC SGID page] ({% link data/index.html %}), you can see how many subjects GIS can shed light on: bison habitat, weather stations throughout Utah, the locations of heliport landing facilities, and a seemingly endless number of other diverse topics.
+With a quick glance at the [AGRC SGID page]({% link data/index.html %}), you can see how many subjects GIS can shed light on: bison habitat, weather stations throughout Utah, the locations of heliport landing facilities, and a seemingly endless number of other diverse topics.
 GIS presents this information in a unique way, and it can also provide information on the relationship between those different layers of information.

 Going back to the [Johns Hopkins’ map](https://coronavirus.jhu.edu/map.html) as an example: on the site’s [Maps & Trends page](https://coronavirus.jhu.edu/data#charts) of the Critical Trends tab, it has a whole list of questions that GIS can help answer.
 ![Johns Hopkins Coronavirus Map FAQ page]({% link images/JohnsHopkinsCoronavirusMapFAQs.jpg %}){: .inline-text-right .outline }